zbhavyai/inspirational-morning/README.md

       --location="us-central1"
    ```

-3. Deploy the application to Google Cloud Functions
+3. Deploy the application as a Cloud Function

    ```shell
    gcloud functions deploy inspirational-morning \